LaunchCodeEducation/lchs/src/appendices/classrooms/replit-classroom.rst

 Repl.it Classrooms
 ==================

-Repl.it *Classroom* provides students with the ability to create code and then submit it to their teachers.
+A repl.it *classroom* provides students with the ability to create code and then submit it to their teachers.
 It also allows teachers to post instructions and set up automatic code checking.

 Assignments in a classroom can only be accessed by people enrolled in the course, and student work can only be seen by the instructors.